-- Meet the definition of a "family" as defined in this Chapter; - Be within the appropriate income limit; - Be a citizen, or a non-citizen with eligible immigration status [24 CFR §5.508]; and - The applicant and all members of the applicant's household must disclose the complete and accurate social security number (SSN) assigned to each household member, and the documentation necessary to verify each SSN. - These requirements do not apply to noncitizens who do not contend eligible immigration status.
+- Meet the definition of a "family" as defined in this Chapter; - Be within the appropriate income limit; - Have at least one family member who is a citizen, or a non-citizen with eligible immigration status [24 CFR §5.508]; and - The applicant and all members of the applicant's household must disclose the complete and accurate social security number (SSN) assigned to each household member, and the documentation necessary to verify each SSN. - These requirements do not apply to noncitizens who do not contend eligible immigration status.